Troubleshooting Node.js Deploys

 $ git commit -am 'untracked node_modules'

-Many Node applications have checks that will perform different logic based on the value of the NODE_ENV
+Many Node applications have checks that perform different logic based on the value of the NODE_ENV

 environment variable.
-This is especially common when, for example, building web assets to avoid the overhead minifying JavaScript and compressing images during development.
+These checks are especially common when, for example, building web assets and compressing images during development.

-Occasionally, this can lead to subtle bugs that will only show up when trying to deploy.
-If a new bug appears while deploying, check to see if it can be reproduced locally by setting NODE_ENV
+Occasionally, checks can lead to subtle bugs that only show up when trying to deploy.
+If a new bug appears while deploying, check to see if you can reproduce it locally by setting NODE_ENV

 to production